top of page

 SEASON: Offered Fall, Winter and Spring every year

-If you are interested in learning more or want to register, contact Bridget at 541.852.3600 or careconsulting.bridget@gmail.com.
+If you are interested in learning more or want to register, contact Bridget at 541.852.3600, careconsulting.bridget@gmail.com.
 Class size is limited to 25 people and we often carry a waitlist.

 “Every week I am delighted to learn that there are so many agencies, organizations, and programs available to help loved ones and caregivers.
-I really appreciate this information!” - 2024 attendee
+I really appreciate this information!” - Attendee

 1/ Memory Loss 101

 Introductions to this series, with an overview of the history, the types and general issues related to Dementia.
-Get to know your facilitator's and attendees.
+Get to know your facilitator's.
+Listen to other attendee situations, learn you are not alone and who this group is, helping you on your journey.

 2/ Understanding Your Diagnosis

-Learn why a 'dementia diagnosis is not good enough'.
-A Geriatric Nurse Practitioner with over 30 years experience in this field will review the symptom profiles for five common types of dementia.
-You will learn what to expect for each type, allowing you to plan for the future and understand how to successfully engage with your loved one through their journey.
+Why is it important to get a specific diagnosis, and not just a general 'dementia' one?
+Attend and learn from a Geriatric Nurse Practitioner with over 30 years experience in this field.
+She will the importance as well as the symptom profiles for five common types of dementia (ex. - Alzheimers vs. Vascular).
+You will learn what types of symptoms to expect for each type, allowing you to plan for the future and understand how to successfully engage with your loved one through their journey.
 See Article for further information.

-3/ Best Friends Approach to Alzheimer’s Care and Communication Skills
+3/ Best Friends Approach to Alzheimer’s Care & Communication Skills: Best Practices

 Learn how memory loss affects driving skills, strategies for when it’s time to give up the car keys, while still maintaining independence and socialization.
 An LTD representative discusses programs on Ridesource and other transportation options.